 - To provide a thorough understanding of developmental theories and how they apply to children and young people in practice.

-- To explore prevention of mental illness in the young through study of the principles of mental health promotion and the specific application to children, young people and their families.
+- To explore prevention of and early intervention with mental illness in the young through study of the principles of mental health promotion and early intervention with specific application to children, young people and their families.